 Daylight Saving Time (Windows)

-against an NTFS volume, for example, when synchronizing a USB stick with a local disk.
+with an NTFS volume, such as when synchronizing a USB stick with a local disk.

 Files that were previously in sync are now shown as offset by one hour, even though they have not been modified.